ealush/vest/website/docs/api_reference.md

 - [hasErrors](./writing_your_suite/result_object.md#haserrors-and-haswarnings) - Returns true if the suite or the provided field has errors.
 - [hasWarnings](./writing_your_suite/result_object.md#haserrors-and-haswarnings) - Returns true if the suite or the provided field has warnings.
-- [getErrors](./writing_your_suite/result_object.md##geterrors-and-getwarnings) - Returns an object with errors in the suite, or an array of objects for a specific field.
+- [getErrors](./writing_your_suite/result_object.md#geterrors-and-getwarnings) - Returns an object with errors in the suite, or an array of objects for a specific field.
-- [getWarnings](./writing_your_suite/result_object.md##geterrors-and-getwarnings) - Returns an object with warnings in the suite, or an array of objects for a specific field.
+- [getWarnings](./writing_your_suite/result_object.md#geterrors-and-getwarnings) - Returns an object with warnings in the suite, or an array of objects for a specific field.
 - [hasErrorsByGroup](./writing_your_suite/result_object.md#haserrorsbygroup-and-haswarningsbygroup) - Returns true if the provided group has errors.
 - [hasWarningByGroup](./writing_your_suite/result_object.md#haserrorsbygroup-and-haswarningsbygroup) - Returns true if the provided group has warnings.
 - [getErrorsByGroup](./writing_your_suite/result_object.md#geterrorsbygroup-and-getwarningsbygroup) - Returns an object with errors in the provided group.
 - [getWarningsByGroup](./writing_your_suite/result_object.md#geterrorsbygroup-and-getwarningsbygroup) - Returns an object with warnings in the provided group.
-- [isValid](./writing_your_suite/result_object.md##isvalid) - Returns true if the suite or the provided field is valid.
+- [isValid](./writing_your_suite/result_object.md#isvalid) - Returns true if the suite or the provided field is valid.
+- [isValidByGroup](./writing_your_suite/result_object.md#isvalidbygroup) - Returns true if a certain group or a field in a group is valid or not.
 - [done](./writing_your_suite/result_object.md#done) - Accepts a callback that will run when the suite is done running.

 ## Vest's external exports